Top Online Logistics Degree Programs

 These managers are responsible for daily operations – often in manufacturing plants.
 They manage workers and equipment, coordinating activities to meet production goals.
 They may oversee the entire production process, or manage one part of it.
 And, they can work in different industries – from food to machinery.

 Job Growth Through 2026: -1%

-Cost Estimators estimate the amount of time, money, materials, and labor that are needed for a process – like manufacturing.
-They collect and analyze data, and collaborate with stakeholders to predict costs.
+Cost Estimators estimate the amount of time, money, materials, and labor that are needed for a process.
+They collect and analyze data, and work with stake holders to predict costs.
 They may work across different industries.
-These include contracting, construction, automotive repair, and more.

 Median Salary: $64,040 per year